nucleuscloud/neosync/README.md

 - Join our [Discord](https://discord.com/invite/MFAMgnp4HF) channel and ask us any questions there
 - Open a PR (see our instructions on [developing with Neosync locally](https://docs.neosync.dev/guides/neosync-local-dev))
 - Submit a [feature request](https://github.com/nucleuscloud/neosync/issues/new?assignees=&labels=enhancement%2C+feature&template=feature_request.md) or [bug report](https://github.com/nucleuscloud/neosync/issues/new?assignees=&labels=bug&template=bug_report.md)

-## Mission

-Our mission is to help developers build better, more resilient applications while protecting sensitive data.
-To do that, we built Neosync to give teams three things:

-1. A world-class developer experience that fits into any workflow and follows modern developer best practices such as GitOps
-2. A platform that can anonymize sensitive data or automatically generate synthetic data from a schema and sync that across all environments
-3. An open source approach that allows you to keep your most sensitive data in your infrastructure

 ## Licensing